JieYangBruce/TorqueClustering/README.md

-The explanation of each "Run" files:
+The explanation of each "Run" file:

 TC_Run() and TC_on_ImageClustering(): The codes for the reproduction of the results in the main article.